SOUTH KOREA COUNTRY GUIDE

 Seoul is the capital of South Korea and is considered a special city with the largest population in the whole country.
 Out of Korea’s entire population of over 50 million people, more than 20 million of them live in the Seoul metro area.

 Not only is Seoul the largest city in South Korea but it is one of the largest urban economies in the world.
-Seoul ranks as the fifth city for highest GDPs in the world.
+Seoul ranks as the city with the highest total GDP in the world.

 While Seoul is the best-known location in Korea, it isn’t the only option.
 Busan, Incheon, and Daegu are all considered metropolitan cities with populations between 2 million and 3.5 million.